change-hi/change-hi.github.io/morea/scientific-software-basics/module-scientific-software-basics.md

 morea_sort_order: 40
 ---

-How to use the Mana command line (i.e. linux) to support basic file and data manipulation.
+How to use the Koa command line (i.e. linux) to support basic file and data manipulation.